Symmetric powers in abstract homotopy categories

-Recall the main result in \cite{Hirsch}.
-Let $\bcC $ be a left proper cellular model category cofibrantly generated by a class of generating cofibrations $I$ and a class of generating trivial cofibrations $J$.
-We will also assume that $\bcC $ is a simplicial closed symmetric monoidal model category with a unit $\uno $.
+Our main result in this section is a necessary and sufficient condition for trivial cofibrations to remain symmetrizable after Bousfield localization of $\bcC $ with respect to a set of morphism $S$, Theorem~\ref{localization}.
+This will be applied to the localization by an abstract interval in Section~\ref{moncylinders}.

+Let $\bcC $ be a left proper cellular model category, and denote the model structure in $\bcC $ by $\bcM $.
+Recall that left properness means that the push-out of a weak equivalence along a cofibration is a weak equivalence.
+Cellularity means that $\bcC $ is cofibrantly generated by a set of generating cofibrations $I$ and a set of trivial generating cofibrations $J$, the domains and codomains of morphisms in $I$ are all compact relative to $I$, the domains of morphisms in $J$ are all small relative to the cofibrations, and cofibrations are effective monomorphisms.
+Further details about the notions engaged here can be found in \cite{Hovey1}, \cite{Hovey2} or \cite{Hirsch}.
 Let $S$ be a set of morphisms in $\bcC $.
-An object $W$ in $\bcC $ is called $S$-local if it is fibrant, and for any morphism $g:A\to B$ in $S$ the morphism
+Recall that an object $Z$ in $\bcC $ is called $S$-local if it is fibrant, and for any morphism $f:A\to B$ in $S$ the morphism between function complexes